aI-lab-glider/nurse-scheduling-solver/README.md

         }
     ]
     ```
- - reworked neighborhood iterator (4h):
+ - neighborhood iterator/generator rework (6h):
     - only MutationRecipes are stored in Neighborhood

     ```julia